battyone/Workshop.Microservices/exercises/04-integration/README.md

 ## Conclusion

-Hopefully this exercise has demonstrated how to act on integration issues, where you have the same issue as in the user-interface where data from multiple services need to be brought together.
-We also saw again how powerful sagas can be to orchestrate business processes.
+This exercise has demonstrated how to address integration issues where, as with the UI, data from multiple services needs to be combined in order to perform some action.
+We also saw, again, how powerful sagas can be in orchestrating business processes.

 If you'd like to discuss this more, please don't hesitate to drop us a line in our [community discussion forum](https://discuss.particular.net/).